-The ETH-2B records unreimbursed expenditures of \$10 or more for a public official, their staff or immediate family.
+The ETH-2B records unreimbursed expenditures of \$10 or more for the benefit of a public official, their staff or immediate family.
 This form also records payments of necessary expenses of \$10 or more.
 Filing an ETH-2B must be made according to the paying client lobbyist's filing calendar (either monthly or quarterly.)